DiogoEduardo/Undergraduate-Project-in-Computer-Science/README.md

 # Undergraduate Project in Graph Theory

-This Undergraduate Project was presented to Undergraduate Program in Computer Science (Concentration area: Graph Theory),as partial requirement to obtain the title: Bachelor of Computer Science.
+This Undergraduate Project was presented to Undergraduate Program in Computer Science (Concentration area: Graph Theory), as partial requirement to obtain the title: Bachelor of Computer Science.

 Project written in Latex, to read it just open the PGC.pdf file